Luke Black: 2024: Chainsaws in Paradise

-On February 29, Black opened the semi-final 2 of Pesma za Evroviziju '24 with a reprise of his winning entry from the previous year, "Samo mi se spava".
-In the subsequent interview he announced the release of his first full length album, Chainsaws in Paradise, for May 24, followed by a tour through the United Kingdom, Poland and Finland.
+On February 29, Black opened the second semi-final of Pesma za Evroviziju '24 with a reprise of his winning entry from the previous year, "Samo mi se spava".
+In the subsequent interview he announced the release of his first full length album, Chainsaws in Paradise, for May.

 During the voting interval, Black performed an extended version of "God's Too Cool" and premiered the alternative metal song "Chainsaws in Paradise", the title track of his upcoming album.
 The single was released the following day.

-Black released two more singles from Chainsaws in Paradise in the following months, "Winter Dahlia" on April 25 and "Drinking Jack With Daddy" on May 8.
+Two additional singles preceded the album: "Winter Dahlia" on April 25 and "Drinking Jack With Daddy" on May 8.
+Chainsaws in Paradise was released on May 24 via streaming services, digital download, and as a limited CD run on Bandcamp.
+In June, Black embarked on a European tour covering the United Kingdom, Poland, Finland, and Austria, followed by a performance on the main stage of Exit Festival in July.

+In September, he performed a selection of his songs as acoustic renditions, accompanied by a pianist, at an intimate concert in London titled "Chainsaws Unplugged".
+The show was also made available to watch online.

+Black's first post-album single, "Batshit", was released on November 1.
+As a holiday special, an acoustic, sleigh-bell enhanced version of Winter Dahlia - subtitled Glacial Version - was offered exclusively on Bandcamp Friday on December 6 ahead of its wide streaming release the following week.